Vicksburg Citizens' Appeal: Publication and editorship

-The newspaper's first editor was Ollye Shirley, Aaron's wife.
+Ollye served as the newspaper's first editor.
 During its run, Dilla Irwin also served as an editor.
 Irwin was a member of the NAACP and a full-time activist who had previously served as an assistant dean of women at Grambling College.
 The editorship of two women on the newspaper was not uncommon for similar African American newspapers published in the state during this time, with several other newspapers also being led by women.
 According to Irwin, news was sourced both locally and from individuals who were sympathetic to the civil rights movement, such as Ralph McGill, the editor and publisher of The Atlanta Constitution.
 Reporting was performed by both local African Americans and by volunteers present with the Council of Federated Organizations.
 The address for the newspaper offices was not made public and instead it received mail via a post office box.